learning-zone/javascript-basics/README.md

 2. delete(value): Deletes the value from the WeakSet collection.
 3. has(value): It returns true if the value is present in the WeakSet Collection, otherwise it returns false.
-4. length(): It returns the length of weakSetObject Let's see the functionality of all the above methods in an example,
+4. length(): It returns the length of weakSetObject Let us see the functionality of all the above methods in an example,
 ```javascript
 var weakSetObject = new WeakSet();
 var firstObject = {};